tsdtoken/token_contracts/README.md

 Considering whitelisted addresses will be from our DB, and we'll sync it with the Private contract `createWhiteListedMapping` is used to populate the above mapping.

 `buyTokens` acts as the fallback function and is used to allow ETH deposits.
 A consistent if **if-else** statement exists to confirm if the total ETH sent does not equate to more than the tokens available, and if so, **refund** the remaining ETH back to the sender.
 The tokens are sold in tranches, where when remainder tokens traverse between tranches, ETH gains power in reference to TSD.
-Going with a nominal rate of 50 cents, the tranches go with 20%, 16%, 12% and 8%.
+Going with a nominal rate of 50 cents, the tranches go with 20%, 16%, 12% and 7.5%.

 All unsold tokens can be burn with `burnRemainingTokensAfterClose` which confirms the close of the Presale ICO round before burning them.

 We keep track of the total ETH raised, to help with a easy infographic in the website

-`distrubuteTokens✓` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.
+`distrubuteTokens` uses instance access to the main contract to transfer tokens from the pvtSaleTokenWallet to the respective ICO participants.

+The Pre Token contract inherits from the `SecondaryCrowdsaleContract` automatically giving it access to all the methods defined in *SecondaryCrowdsaleContract* as well as *BaseCrowdsaleContract*

-> Transfer and TransferFrom are wrapped with modifications to prevent the use of them until token release date has reached.
+> Transfer and TransferFrom are wrapped with modifications in the main TSD contract to prevent the use of them until token release date has reached.

-Functions available:

-- `balanceOf`
-> Returns the balance of an address
-- `createWhiteListedMapping`
-> Called externally to create whitelist for sale.
-Only whitelisted addresses can participate in the ico.
-- `changeOracleAddress✓`
-> Changes the oracle address which is used to update the ethExchangeRate
-- `updateTheExchangeRate`
-> This is called when the contract is constructed and by the oracle to update the rate periodically, this updates the ethToUSD exchange rate, the USD is calculated and maintained in cents
-- `buyTokens`
-> Is called through a fallback function which is payable to accept ether.
-It calculates the token amount, ensures the validations such as time range, minimum purchase amount, and whitelisted status of the buyer.
-If a buyer sends more ether than the total token amount, the remainder ETH is refunded to the buyer.
-- `setMainContractAddress✓`
-> Sets the main contract address reference, this instance is used during distribution of tokens
-- `burnRemainingTokens`
-> Burns the remaining tokens and updates the supply, a safety check is placed to ensure that its only called after the end time has concluded.
-- `distributeTokens✓`
-> This can only be called by the owner on or after the token release date.
-> This will be a two step process.
->  This function will be called by the pvtSaleTokenWallet
->  This wallet will need to be approved in the main contract to make these distributions
-- `setStartTime✓ & setEndTime✓`
-> Custom sets the start and end time
- - `selfDestruct`
-> Kills the contract instance and its existence from the blockchain merkle tree
 - `tokenToEth`
 > Usage:
 >  Pass in the amount of tokens and the discount rate.